troygiorshev/393Group6/Control/Notes.md

 Figure 3-1 Matlab model implementing the tuned PID controller, with a second order filter.

 Figure 3-2 Comparison of the modeled behaviour vs the blackbox behaviour.

+## Questions

+6.3.
+That was really an impulse with magnitude 10?
+How did we do that?
+I fixed some general latex stuff (\cos, \left(, etc)